Special thanks to Steve Rhodes for providing much of the information used for this article.

 In 2008, the call-out ceremony moved to bottom of the dining hall hill, near the Trailblazer/Scoutcraft pavilion.
 The ceremony is still performed there during each week of summer camp.

-Wenasa Quenhotan Lodge’s biggest contribution to date was made in 1993 with the donation of the Nature Building (Eco-Con) at ISR.
+Wenasa Quenhotan Lodge’s biggest contribution to ISR was made in 1993 with the donation of the Nature Building (Eco-Con) at ISR.
+Financial contributions were later made to build a shelter at the Diamond Hitch campsite, and a National Service Grant was secured to help build the Mountain Bike Building.